victor-m-p/markdown-cv/index.md

 `2020-2022`
 __Cognitive Science MSc, Aarhus University (AU)__ <br/>
 In the 2020-2022 period I obtained a Cognitive Science (MSc) degree from Aarhus University (AU).
-The Master's thesis "..." focused on understanding the social dynamics of the replication crisis in psychological science, and the reform movement which followed.
+My Master's thesis "The Social Dynamics of Reform" focused on understanding the social dynamics of the replication crisis in psychological science, and the reform movement which followed.
 The thesis used advanced Bayesian statistics to model citations for replication articles, and used NLP and social network analysis methods to understand the topics of contention, and the social dynamics of the reform movement.
 As part of my Master's studies I did an internship with prof. Roberta Sinatra at the NEtworKs, Data, and Society (NERDS) research group at the IT-University of Copenhagen (ITU).
 The work focused on the impact of COVID-19 on scientific publishing, in particular my work focused on changes in the collaboration network centrality of various groups.

 `2017-2020`
 __Cognitive Science BSc, Aarhus University (AU)__ <br/>
 In the 2017-2020 period I obtained a Cognitive Science (BSc) degree from Aarhus University (AU).
-The Bachelor's thesis "..." was a an attempt to extend a previously published ABM by Devezer et al. (2019).
+My Bachelor's thesis was a an attempt to extend a previously published ABM by Devezer et al. (2019).
 The project investigated how agents pursuing various research strategies and interact can reliably explore a hypothesis space, the role of diversity, and network connectivity.
 As part of my Bachelor's studies I took electives at the mathematics department at Aarhus University (AU) to strenghten my quantitative profile.

 ## Job Experience